Romacoding/ostash.dev/content/posts/2021-02-19-clojure-code-comments.md

   [a b]
   (+ a b))
 ```
-If an entire line is dedicated to the comment we conventionally use a double semi-colon.
+If an entire line is dedicated to the comment we conventionally use a double semicolon.
-When a comment is in line with the code we just use a single semi-colon.
+When a comment is in line with the code we just use a single semicolon.
 We could also put a comment inside of the function (*Docstring*), after its name but before parameters.
 ```clojure
 ;; Our full line comment
 (defn sum